jamietsao/codepath-yelp/README.md

 Time spent: ~ 25 hours

 ### Known Issues
 - When Search Results page is first displayed, long business names are truncated instead of wrapping even though constraints appear correct.
+Once you scroll down and then back up, the wrapping correctly occurs for the same cell.
 This is apparently a known bug as mentioned by Tim in this video (https://vimeo.com/109911790), but his suggested fix didn't work for me and made the experience much worst so I decided to leave the bug as is.
+I posted on the FB group but a solution was never found.
+- My app is not currently handling bad combination of category filters.
+It will generically show the "Network Error" message as I'm showing that for any API error.

 ### Features